 Asking and answering the natural “why” question

 The first benefit seems to come from asking and attempting to answer the more “natural” question: why did such-and-such behavior occur?
 In particular, respecting the imprecision of the question seems important.
-Sapolsky’s discussion of his re-framing emphasizes that it keeps one from thinking in terms of “disciplinary buckets” so that one doesn’t come away thinking that “a behavior is caused by gene, or a hormone, childhood trauma” (8).
+Sapolsky’s discussion of his re-framing emphasizes that it keeps one from thinking in terms of “disciplinary buckets” so that one doesn’t come away thinking that “a behavior is caused by a gene, or a hormone, a childhood trauma” (8).
 Though I’m not sure his argument that this is significantly different from the “usual” way–wherein he points to several famous researches who seem to have suffered from bucket-blinders–is that conclusive, he’s certainly right that some folks think this way and that their work is deeply affected.
 (To be clear, though, I also don’t think he needs a definitive argument, so I don’t see this as any kind of failing on his part.)
 Extrapolating from what he says, his suggestion seems to be that re-framing in this way also allows one to bring in all of these various disciplinary perspectives/methods/etc. without unnecessarily committing to any one of them as ultimate.

 There are couple ways of thinking about this.
 One is in terms of what is being embraced with this strategy.
 The point just made was that the re-framing allows all of the disciplines to have their say without stepping on one another’s toes.
 But the specific (temporal) way he approaches the problem–what happened just before the behavior? and before that? and before that? etc.–suggests another benefit could come from this: it makes it easier to bring everything together in a way that minimizes conflict.
 This is because of the natural way in which roles get assigned: duh, we say, of course we don’t need a game-theoretic model of the interaction if all we’re trying to do is explain what happened just before the behavior.
 Broadly, it gives us a way to determine what is relevant and what isn’t at a particular moment in the explanation.
 And in bringing everything together in a more natural way, it seems reasonable to take the overall argument to be stronger irrespective of any errors in the nitty-gritty.
 Moreover, it makes it easier to integrate new discoveries in the nitty-gritty since, in a sense, you’ve set the research agenda to be so broad that just about anyone should be able to contribute.